 Dr. Fauci On Vaccinations And Biden's 'Refreshing' Approach To COVID-19

-Less than three weeks into the new Biden administration, Dr. Anthony Fauci, the infectious disease expert who's headed up the National Institute of Allergy and Infectious Diseases since 1984, is encouraged by the new president's approach to the COVID-19 pandemic.
+Less than three weeks into the new Biden administration, Dr. Anthony Fauci, the infectious disease expert who has headed up the National Institute of Allergy and Infectious Diseases since 1984, is encouraged by the new president's approach to the COVID-19 pandemic.

 "It was very clear what President Biden wanted ... and that is that science was going to rule," Fauci says.
 "That we were going to base whatever we do, our recommendations or guidelines ... on sound scientific evidence and sound scientific data."